Hopefully, your divorce will be uncontested.

 Try not to tell too many other people before talking to your children.
 Out of respect for them, it is important that they hear of the news from you and not from someone else.
 This is especially true for teen-aged children.
 If other people need to be told, do this on a separate occasion.
 Your children deserve the chance to speak with you as a family unit.

-If you do not have ideal conditions to speak with your children, do your best to find a private space where you will have as much time as you need.
+If you do not have ideal conditions to speak with your children about the divorce, do your best to find a private space where you will have as much time as you need.

 HOW– Do your best to keep the explanation simple, straight forward, and appropriate for the child’s age, maturity and temperament.
 Feelings of blame, guilt and anger should not be included in your explanation.